MiguelK/PodStore/readme.txt

-Todo:
-Subscription
+Version 1.1
+- language suppurt in search query
-    - push
+- fix for simplecast.com
-    - save/load data
-    - Episode notifier job -> push episode

 ##### Server
 WildFly 10 administrator added.
 Please make note of these credentials: